Intelligent-molecular-systems/Inverse_copolymer_design/README.md

 Synthetic polymer discovery is a challenging task due to the vast design space and the hierarchical complexity of polymer structures.
 This project advances machine learning methods by using a semi-supervised VAE for copolymer generation.
 Key contributions include:
 - Generation of monomer ensembles with stoichiometry and chain architecture.
 - A novel VAE architecture capable of encoding a graph and decoding a string.
-- Optimization of copolymers in latent space for specific electronic properties like electron affinity and ionization potential, demonstrated for photocatalysts in hydrogen production.
+- Optimization of copolymers in latent space for specific electronic properties (electron affinity and ionization potential), demonstrated for photocatalysts in hydrogen production.

 ## Installation
 To get started, clone the repository and install the required dependencies.